josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 CONTEXT DEVELOPMENT
 → threats, rhetoric, basing, policy and adversary response

+PUBLICITY / NARRATIVE DEVELOPMENT
+→ who publicised the event, how effects were framed, which audience was addressed and whether the message changed

 STAKEHOLDER CONSEQUENCE
 → who carries the service, economic, military, political or alliance effect
 ```